-Table 36: Remote Access Configuration
+Table 37: Remote Access Configuration

-Enable remote HTTP access on port activates the redirect from HTTP to HTTPS protocol only.
-The router does not allow unsecured HTTP protocol access to the web configuration.
-To access the web configuration, always check the Enable remote HTTPS access on port item.
-Never enable the HTTP item only to access the web configuration from the Internet (the configuration would not be accessible from the Internet).
-Always check the HTTPS item or both HTTPS and HTTP items together (to set the redirect from HTTP).
+Enable remote HTTP access on port only redirects HTTP traffic to HTTPS and does not allow unsecured HTTP access to the web configuration.
+To configure the web interface, always enable HTTPS access.
+Never enable HTTP alone for Internet access; always enable HTTPS or both HTTP and HTTPS for redirection.

-Parameters for routing incoming data from the WAN (Mobile WAN) to a connected computer are described in Table 37.
+Parameters for routing incoming data from the WAN (Mobile WAN) to a connected computer are described in Table 38.

-Item Description Send all remaining incoming packets to default server Activates or deactivates forwarding of unmatched incoming packets to the default server.
-This function requires specifying a default server in the Default Server IPv4/IPv6 Address field.
-The router can forward incoming data from the mobile WAN to a computer with the assigned IP address.
+Item Description Send all remaining incoming packets to default server Enables forwarding unmatched incoming packets to the default server specified in the Default Server IPv4/IPv6 Address field, forwarding data from the mobile WAN to the assigned IP address.
 Default Server IPv4/IPv6 Address The IPv4/IPv6 address of the default server.

-Table 37: Incoming Packets Configuration
+Table 38: Incoming Packets Configuration

-The description of the configuration options for NAT helpers, which assist with the proper handling of certain protocols, is shown in Table 38.
+The description of the configuration options for NAT helpers, which assist with the proper handling of certain protocols, is shown in Table 39.
 These options allow for more efficient handling of specific protocols when NAT is in use, ensuring proper packet forwarding and connection stability for FTP and VPN traffic.

-Item Description Enable NAT64 (NAT IPv6 only) Enables the NAT64 interface, which is the internal translator gateway between IPv6 and IPv4 addresses.
+Item Description Enable NAT64 (NAT IPv6 only) Activates the NAT64 interface, serving as the internal translator gateway between IPv6 and IPv4 addresses.
+Note: Ensure the predefined Default rule for NAT64 is enabled in the Firewall \rightarrow IPv6 configuration for proper functionality.
 Masquerade outgoing packets When enabled, this option activates Network Address Translation (NAT) for outgoing packets.
 This ensures that all outgoing traffic appears to come from the router's external IP address, hiding the internal network structure.
 Enable SIP ALG (NAT IPv4 only) Enables the SIP Application Layer Gateway (ALG).
 When enabled, the router modifies SIP packets to allow for proper traversal of NAT, which is commonly needed for VoIP traffic.
 Enable FTP Helper on public port(s) When enabled, the router assists in handling FTP traffic on the specified public port (default: 21).
 The FTP Helper helps with the traversal of FTP traffic through NAT, especially for active FTP sessions.
 Enable PPTP Helper on public port(s) (NAT IPv4 only) Enables the PPTP (Point-to-Point Tunneling Protocol) Helper for VPN traffic on the specified public port (default: 1723).
 The PPTP Helper ensures proper handling of PPTP traffic through NAT.

-Table 38: Masquerade Configuration
+Table 39: Related Features Configuration